Sitemap

 Published in Microelectronics Reliability, 2025

-In this paper, we utilise kernel density estimation coupled with a Markov-chain based sampling scheme to estimate the remaining useful life of power electronic modules.
-The approach presents high accuracy even when the data is scarce and the prediction task is difficult, namely interpolation and extrapolation
+In this paper, we utilise kernel density estimation coupled with a Markov chain based sampling scheme to estimate the remaining useful life of power electronic modules.
+The approach presents high accuracy even when the data is scarce and the prediction task is difficult, namely interpolation and extrapolation.

 talks